UKCloud/documentation/articles/email/email-gs.md

 The Zimbra administration console is a browser-based user interface for managing your mailbox server and mailbox accounts.

-The Assured OFFICIAL console is accessible from the internet
+The Assured OFFICIAL console is accessible from the internet.

 We'll provide you with the URL for the administration console along with your account details.